-The opinion itself can be found on the Idaho Supreme Court’s Website.
+The Idaho News reported it, and the opinion itself can be found on the Idaho Supreme Court’s Website.

 It appears from reading the comments that some are confused as to exactly how the statute was confusing.
 The Idaho statute prohibits all Idaho felons convicted after July 1, 1991 from owning or possessing firearms.
 The Statute has a subsection that deals with out of state convictions, and it is very ambiguous to say the least.
 Here is the exact language of the statute: